ToonVanEyck/CheesyPic/README.md

 Connect a normaly open button between GPIO_1 and ground.

 ## disable gvfs-gphoto:
 gvfs-gphoto automatically mounts cameras as a storage device on boot, this prevents cheesypic from using them.
-To disable gvfs:
+To disable gvfs run:
 ```bash
 sudo systemctl mask gvfs-daemon
 systemctl --user mask gvfs-daemon